Equal Opportunity Statement

 Employers may not automatically exclude job seekers based on their credit history unless the employer can show that a credit history restriction is related to the job posted and consistent with the employer’s business needs.
 While employers are permitted to use credit reports in hiring and other decisions, this type of screening requirement may unjustifiably limit the employment opportunities of applicants in protected groups and may therefore violate federal civil rights laws.

-For additional information about these notices or to register a formal complaint about a KansasWorks job order or services received in a KansasWorks Workforce Center contact:
+For additional information about these notices or to register a formal complaint about a KANSASWORKS job order or services received in a KANSASWORKS AJC contact:

 WIOA Equal Opportunity Officer